 It is no surprise that Portland, Oregon, has seen its fair share of dog bite incidents.
 According to the most recent statistics from the Portland Police Bureau, approximately 84% of reported dog bites in Portland occurred at the hands of a family member or neighbor’s pet.
 This statistic highlights an alarming trend of dogs causing injuries to people they know and live with on a regular basis.

 The majority of reported bites do not require medical attention, but even those that don’t can cause serious emotional and psychological trauma.
-It is important for dog owners to remember that their animals are capable of causing physical harm and to take steps to ensure the safety of those around them.

 Out of all documented cases of dog bites, 12% were caused by dogs that were owned by someone other than the victim, such as a friend or family member.